macropygia/static-site-stack/packages/vite-plugin-imagemin-cache/README.md

     - [imagemin-svgo](https://www.npmjs.com/package/imagemin-svgo) ( `.svg` )
 - If the setting is empty, the plugin will run with its default settings.
 - If set to `false` , it will be disabled.
+- If settings about quality have changed, the cache must be cleared.

 #### Example